StephanFurger/Blog/content/home/about.md

 # Biography

-I'm a PhD student at the University of Bern and working in the field of Neuroscience.
+I'm a PhD student at the University of Bern in Switzerland and doing research in the field of Neuroscience.